Skip to content

 PowerShell 7.x and later is the recommended version of PowerShell for use with the Azure Az PowerShell module on all platforms

-It provides an environment for executing line commands and creating powerful scripts.
+PowerShell provides an environment for executing line commands and creating powerful scripts.
 It is built on the .Net Framework (now .Net Core) and is focused around objects enabling rich sequences to be created that can perform complex automation tasks.
-It is a command-line tool that allows you to write simple commands and take control of your environment.
+They are a command-line tool that allows you to write simple commands and take control of your environment.

 How to Use PowerShell